 The University also uses the following marks for which no unit credit or grade point value is granted:

 NS: No Show

 A grade of "P" signifies that the quality of work done is equivalent to a letter grade of "C" or higher, while a grade of "NP" denotes work at the level of "C-" or lower.
 A maximum of six courses taken under the pass/no pass option in which the student receives a mark of "P" can be used to fulfill the unit requirements for graduation.

 Some courses are offered only on a pass/no pass basis.
 If a graded option is not available, a course can satisfy Core, major, and/or minor requirements.
+The pass/no pass option cannot be requested for a course that satisfies a major, minor or core requirement or a major or minor elective requirement.
 A student with junior or senior standing and a declared major may choose to take an elective course on a pass/no pass basis.
 Students may enroll in only one elective course on a pass/no pass basis per quarter.
 Students may choose the pass/no pass option for a class through the end of the fourth week of classes, but may not change the grading option after that date.